lalaughery/Millennial/pages/CV.md

 ## Outreach & Involvement
 ### Earthquake Engineering Research Institute (EERI)
 ▪ Prepared and presented earthquake engineering lecture to high school students.
 Led activity in which students built and tested structures on miniature shake table.<br>
-▪ Civil Engineering Open House:  Gave interactive demonstrations about earthquake engineering to prospective undergraduate students.
+▪ Civil Engineering Open House:  Gave interactive demonstrations about earthquake engineering to prospective undergraduate students.<br>
 ▪	Workshop:  Planned a workshop to train students to use SAP2000.